How Do I Get Unpaid Child Support Payments?

 Once we have the necessary information, we analyze it and let you know what you can expect.
 Whenever possible, we sit down with the obligor to try to work out an arrangement so that you can get paid.
 If the obligor refuses or claims to be unable to pay, we will take your case to court to hold him or her accountable for the money you are owed.

-You need your child support payments to feed and clothe your children as well as pay for other expenses like child care, health care and other expenses.
+You need your child support payments to feed and clothe your children as well as pay for other expenses like child care, health care and others.
 You have every right to require that your former spouse or other parent of your child fulfill his or her obligations to you and to your children.